App testing with GitLab

 - Click Save changes.

-Now, only the administrator can register a new user from the Users tab in Overview.
+Now, only the administrator can create new users in the Users tab under Overview.

 Create a project